Who we are

-Gemima is soon to complete a Master of Refugee Protection and Forced Migration through the University of London.
-She has a Bachelor of Journalism from Griffith University.
+Gemima has a Master of Refugee Protection and Forced Migration from the University of London, and a Bachelor of Journalism from Griffith University.

 Hal Young is the Co-chair and Treasurer at ATC.
 He worked in the IT department with Qantas and Jetstar Airlines for over 30 years.
 He also served as the treasurer at Tara Institute in Melbourne and was part of the organising committee for the Dalai Lama’s Australia tour in 1992.
 He joined the Board in 2014.

 Hal has a B.A. from Carleton University in Canada, a Diploma in Education from Melbourne University and Graduate Diploma in Data Processing from Monash University.